 So much for deportment.
-As for dancing, Herr Knaak's mastery of that was possibly even more remarkable.
+As for dancing, Herr Knaak's

+mastery of that was possibly even more remarkable.
 The empty drawing room was lit by a gas chandelier and by candles over the fireplace.
-Talcum powder had been strewn on the floor and the pupils stood round in a silent semicircle; and in the adjacent room, beyond the curtained doorways, their mothers and aunts sat on plush-covered chairs watching Herr Knaak through their lorgnettes, as with a forward inclination of the body, two fingers of each hand grasping his coattails, he capered elastically through a step-by-step demonstration of the mazurka.
-But when he wished to dumbfound his audience utterly, he would all of a sudden and for no good reason leap vertically off the floor, whirling his legs round each other in the air with bewildering rapidity as though he were executing a trill with them, and then return to terra firma with a discreet but earth-shaking thump . . .
+Talcum powder had been strewn on the floor and the pupils stood round in a silent semicircle; and in the adjacent room, beyond the curtained doorways, their mothers and aunts sat on plushcovered chairs watching Herr Knaak through their lorgnettes, as with a forward inclination of the body and two fingers of each hand holding up his coattails he demonstrated the mazurka, footing it featly step by step.
+But when he wished to dumbfound his audience utterly, he would all of a sudden and for no good reason leap vertically off the floor, whirl his legs round each other in the air with bewildering rapidity, as though he were executing a trill with them, and then return to terra firma with a discreet but earth-shattering thump . . .

 "What a preposterous monkey!" thought Tonio Kröger to himself.
-But he could not fail to notice that Inge, blithe Inge Holm, would often watch Herr Knaak's every movement with rapt and smiling attention; and this was not the only reason why, in the last resort, he could not help feeling a certain grudging admiration for the dancing master's impressively controlled physique.
-How calm and imperturbable was Herr Knaak's gaze!
-His eyes did not look deeply into things, they did not penetrate to the point at which life becomes complex and sad; all they knew was that they were beautiful brown eyes.
+But he could not fail to notice that Inge, gay Inge Holm, would often watch Herr Knaak's every movement with rapt and smiling attention; and this was not the only reason why, in the last resort, he could not help feeling a certain grudging admiration for the dancing master's impressively controlled physique.
+How calm and imperturbable was Herr Knaak's gazel His eyes did not look deeply into things, they did not penetrate to the point at which life becomes complex and sad; all they knew was that they were beautiful brown eyes.
 But that was why he had such a proud bearing!
 Yes, it was necessary to be stupid in order to be able to walk like that; and then one was loved, for then people found one charming.
 How well he understood why Inge, sweet fair-haired Inge, gazed at Herr Knaak the way she did.
 But would no girl ever look that way at Tonio?

 Oh yes, it did happen.
 There was the daughter, for instance, of Dr. Vermehren the lawyer-Magdalena Vermehren, with her gentle mouth and her big, dark, glossy eyes so full of solemn enthusiasm.
 She often fell over when she danced.
-But when it was the ladies' turn to choose partners she always came to him; for she knew that he wrote poems, she had twice asked him to show them to her and she would often sit with her head drooping and gaze at him from a distance.
+But when it was the ladies' turn to choose partners she always came to him; for she knew that he wrote poetry, she had twice asked him to show TONIO KRÖGER it to her and she would often sit with her head drooping and gaze at him from a distance.
 But what good was that to Tonio?
-He loved Inge Holm, blithe, fair-haired Inge, who certainly despised him for his poetical scribblings . . .
-He watched her, he watched her narrow blue eyes so full of happiness and mockery; and an envious longing burned in his heart, a bitter insistent pain at the thought that to her he would always be an outsider and a stranger . . .
+He loved Inge Holm, gay, fair-haired Inge, who certainly despised him for his poetical scribblings \dots He watched her, he watched her narrow blue eyes so full of happiness and mockery; and an envious longing burned in his heart, a bitter insistent pain at the thought that to her he would always be an outsider and a stranger \dots